sensationTI/FLIR_IR_Expansion/README.md

 A detailed description of the YOLO format can be found [here](https://github.com/AlexeyAB/Yolo_mark/issues/60).

-FLIR's dataset includes 240 labeled frames of **Dog**.
+FLIR's dataset includes 240 bounding boxes of **Dog**.
 Training an algorithm only by this dataset usually yields poor AP on the dog class.<br />
 The following is the result of training a YOU-ONLY-LOOK-ONCE(YOLOv4) network using FLIR's dataset.
 ![yolo result](./3.JPG?raw=true)